Scale Worlds

 Background

-Scale Worlds is a virtual learning environment that enhances students' understanding of size and scale—a critical concept in STEM education.
+Scale Worlds is a virtual learning environment that helps students understand size and scale, a concept that shows up everywhere in STEM education.
 The project was funded through a National Science Foundation award titled Virtual Reality to Improve Students' Understanding of Scale in STEM.

-For two years, I worked under the guidance of Dr. Matthew Peterson and collaborated closely with professors and doctoral students from the Human Factors Engineering and STEM Education departments.
-My responsibilities included drafting design documents, planning user experiences, coding in C#, 3D modeling in Blender, developing in Unity, and managing three design technicians.
+For two years I worked under Dr. Matthew Peterson, alongside professors and doctoral students from the Human Factors Engineering and STEM Education departments.
+I drafted design documents, planned user experiences, coded in C#, modeled in Blender, developed in Unity, and managed three design technicians.

 Theoretical Foundation

-Our design decisions were grounded in academic literature on scale cognition, particularly Alejandra Magaña's Framework for Size and Scale Cognition.
-This framework identifies the core concepts students need to grasp to understand scale effectively—from subatomic particles to cosmic structures.
+We grounded our design decisions in academic literature on scale cognition, particularly Alejandra Magaña's Framework for Size and Scale Cognition, which identifies the core concepts students need in order to grasp scale, from subatomic particles to cosmic structures.

-Results from our first round of usability studies have been published in a Human Factors journal, validating our research-driven approach to educational design.
+Results from our first round of usability studies were published in a Human Factors journal.

 Astronaut avatar in Scale Worlds virtual environment